Medical-Image-Analysis-Laboratory/mialsuperresolutiontoolkit/documentation/index.rst

 The `Medical Image Analysis Laboratory Super-Resolution ToolKit (MIALSRTK)` consists of a set of C++ and Python3 image processing and worflow tools necessary to perform motion-robust super-resolution fetal MRI reconstruction.

-The *original* `C++ MIALSRTK library` includes all algorithms and methods for brain extraction, intensity standardization, motion estimation and super-resolution.
+The *original* `C++ MIALSRTK` library includes all algorithms and methods for brain extraction, intensity standardization, motion estimation and super-resolution.
 It uses the CMake build system and depends on the open-source image processing Insight ToolKit (ITK) library, the command line parser TCLAP library and OpenMP for multi-threading.

-MIALSRTK has been extended with the `pymialsrtk` Python library following recent advances in standardization of neuroimaging data organization and processing workflows (See :ref:`BIDS and BIDS App standards <cmpbids>`).
+`MIALSRTK` has been extended with the `pymialsrtk` Python3 library following recent advances in standardization of neuroimaging data organization and processing workflows (See :ref:`BIDS and BIDS App standards <cmpbids>`).
 This library has a modular architecture built on top of the Nipype dataflow library which consists of (1) processing nodes that interface with each of the MIALSRTK C++ tools and (2) a processing pipeline that links the interfaces in a common workflow.

 The processing pipeline with all dependencies including the C++ MIALSRTK tools are encapsulated in a Docker image container, which is now distributed as a `BIDS App` which handles datasets organized following the BIDS standard.
 See :ref:`BIDS App usage <cmdusage>` for more details.